Considering that we wandered the MG road, Bangalore for hours over 11, this is the perfect title for this piece – ‘MG Road Nightlife in Bangalore‘.

 We went on a weekday to MG road and the parking price for our car was 30 rupees per hour.
 The prices are lower for two-wheelers.
 However, since we went late, we just paid the 30 rupees at 11.00 and stayed there for over an hour.
 There wasn’t anyone to check the meter at night.

-While it’s great to have cash, it’s safer to have online payment modes available with you at all times.
+While it’s great to have cash, it’s safer to have online payment modes available to you at all times.
 We offered to pay in cash to the person in charge of parking.
-But he refused and I’d to pay through Paytm on the parking meter machine.
+But he refused and I had to pay through Paytm on the parking meter machine.